In Cold Light: Production

 In July 2021, it was reported that Telefilm Canada would finance on Giroux's first English feature film titled In Cold Light.
 In May 2023, Maika Monroe and Troy Kotsur was reported to star in the film with XYZ Films handling the rights and presenting the project at the Marché du Film.
 In June 2023, it was reported that principal photography had been taking place in Alberta, Canada and was set to wrap the next month.
 In July 2023, the production was granted an interim agreement allowing filming during the 2023 SAG-AFTRA strike.

 Release

 In Cold Light had its world premiere at the 2025 Tribeca Festival on June 7, 2025, during the Spotlight Narrative section.
+Saban Films has acquired for the North American distribution rights and released it on January 23, 2026.
+Elevation Pictures released the film in Canada on February 27, 2026.

+Critical reception

+On the review aggregator website Rotten Tomatoes, 58% of 40 critics' reviews are positive, with an average rating of 5.8/10.
+The website's consensus reads: "While it offers some noteworthy visual flair, In Cold Lights story gets buried under implausible twists, worn out genre beats, and a cast that's never given the chance to shine."
+On Metacritic, the film has a weighted average score of 49 out of 100 based on five critics, which the site labels as "mixed or average" reviews.

+For Original Cin, Liz Braun wrote that "none of it makes any sense, alas, and you’ll stop caring about what happens or who it happens to, fairly early on.
+There seems to be a lot of pseudo-Freudian yammer in the middle of this crime drama, or perhaps there’s a lot of drug-trade-related violence in the middle of a psychological family study; either way, it’s mystifying as hell."